-Mercy College’s Accelerated Bachelor of Science in Nursing (BSN) program is designed for students with a previous baccalaureate degree in a non-nursing major or at least 68 hours of college credit (of which no more than 60 credits can transfer from a 2-year institution.)
+Mercy College’s Accelerated Bachelor of Science in Nursing (BSN) program is designed for students with a previous baccalaureate degree in a non-nursing major or at least 68 hours of college credit (of which no more than 68 credits can transfer from a 2-year institution.)
 This option offers all required nursing coursework over 5 terms of intensive study, allowing students to complete their Bachelor of Science in Nursing degree in only 12 months.

 The BSN program prepares graduates to assume roles involving management and coordination of care, leadership, education, research, population-focused health, and inter-professional collaboration.
 By enrolling in the Mercy College BSN program, you will be joining nursing faculty and students across the country striving to achieve the Institute of Medicine’s (IOM) national goal of achieving an 80% BSN-prepared nursing workforce by 2020.
 Hospitals and health systems across the country are recognizing the benefits noted in the report of dramatically expanding the entry-level education of nurses to meet the future challenges of healthcare.